 3 How to address current situation 3.1 The CTB1 report shows the analysis of properties across the eight valuation bands for the following classifications of liability: - properties attracting 100 per cent liability - properties attracting a premium, such as second homes - properties with an entitlement to a discount of 25, 50 or 100 per cent, such as disabled relief and single person discounts - properties that are exempt - LCTRS discounts.
-3.2 Elements of the CTB1 return sent to MHCLG relating to the total physical number of properties and the number of empty properties are currently directly used in the calculation of NHB allocations, although it should be noted that the NHB regime has recently been subject to a consultation and may change for 2022/23.
+3.2 Elements of the CTB1 return sent to DLUHC relating to the total physical number of properties and the number of empty properties are currently directly used in the calculation of NHB allocations, although it should be noted that the position on NHB for 2023/24 is currently unclear.
 3.3 To produce the council tax base for tax setting purposes the following areas are then reviewed in respect of current and future assumptions: - Growth in number of properties - LCTRS discounts - Collection rate 3.4 Potential growth in the property base is based on assumed completions from sites within the local plan that are under construction.
-Although the number of properties experienced significant growth in the last half of 2020/21 and the first half of this year, there are now signs of levelling off, with the assumption now for growth to be around 0.7%.
-Typically growth in property numbers has tended to be around the 1% level.

-3.5 Although the economic impacts of the Covid-19 pandemic meant that the value of LCTRS reliefs rose significantly in the first half of 2020/21, this increase levelled off, and there has been a steady decline throughout the first half of 2021/22.
-At this stage, it has not been assumed in calculating the 20222/23 tax base that there will be significant movements from the current position.
+Post-pandemic, growth has now currently appeared to return to near-normal levels, after significant swings in recent years due to the effects of the pandemic.
+3.5 In 2022/23 the value of LCTRS reliefs has continued to decline compared with the forecasts used this time last year in calculating the tax base.
+This appears to be largely due to the fact that employment levels have remained high despite the cost of living crisis.
+At this stage, it has not been assumed in calculating the 2023/24 tax base that there will be significant movements from the current position.
 3.6 Collection rate - Council tax collection in the district has typically been at a very high level, and over the years the collection rate used in the tax base calculation has been increased to 99%.
-However, the Covid-19 pandemic did impact on collection rates and in addition when the 2021/22 tax base was calculated, there were concerns about the possible collection rate in 2021/22 in respect of LCTRS working age claimants.
-Taking these issues into account, the collection rate used in the tax base calculation was revised downwards to 98.75%.
-Monitoring of the position in 2021/22 now indicates that the 99% collection rate used in the calculation can be reinstated for 2022/23, with a consequential increase in the tax base.
-3.7 Appendix A shows the estimated 2022/23 council tax base for the district of 89,023.43 Band D equivalents by parish.
-This Appendix also shows the increase or decrease in the tax base by parish compared with 2021/22.
-Where the tax base of a parish has decreased, this is primarily due to factors in the calculation such as the value of discounts and reliefs and not a reduction in the physical number of properties.
-3.8 Overall, the tax base for the district shows an increase of 1,684.00, or around 1.93%, on the tax base for the current year of 87,339.43 Band equivalents.
+However, the Covid-19 pandemic did impact on collection rates and the collection rate used in the tax base calculation was revised downwards to 98.75% for 2021/22, before being increased to 99% again for 2022/23.
+Monitoring of the position in 2022/23 now indicates that the 99% collection rate used in the calculation can be maintained for 2023/24.
+3.7 Overall, the tax base for the district shows an increase of 1,317.49, or around 1.48%, on the tax base for the current year of 89,023.43 Band D equivalents. overall increase in the tax base between 2022/23 and 2023/24 is summarised the Table below: Summary of changes Band D Net growth in properties Decreased LCTRS Reliefs against estimate Greater growth in properties than estimated Increase in Bad Debt Provision due to Tax Base growth 784.64 539.15 7.00 -13.30

+Net change in Band D properties 1317.49 3.8 Appendix A shows the estimated 2023/24 council tax base for the district of 90,340.92 Band D equivalents by parish.
+This Appendix also shows the increase or decrease in the tax base by parish compared with 2022/23.
+Where the tax base of a parish has decreased, this is primarily due to factors in the calculation such as the value of discounts and reliefs and not a reduction in the physical numb properties.